-This condition can be treated by a foot and ankle doctor in Wyandotte and Oak Park.
+This condition can be treated by a foot and ankle doctor in Wyandotte and Southfield.

 Gout is a somewhat tricky condition to diagnose because its symptoms are similar to those of other disorders.
 Most patients with gout have hyperuricemia, but not all people with hyperuricemia develop gout.

-One diagnostic test the podiatrist near Wyandotte and Oak Park may order is the joint fluid test.
+One diagnostic test the podiatrist near Wyandotte and Southfield may order is the joint fluid test.
 In the joint fluid test, a needle is used to extract fluid from the affect joint.
 The fluid is then analyzed for the presence of urate crystals.
-As symptoms of joint infection are similar to those of gout, the podiatrist near Wyandotte and Oak Park will also examine the fluid for the presence of bacteria.
+As symptoms of joint infection are similar to those of gout, the podiatrist near Wyandotte and Southfield will also examine the fluid for the presence of bacteria.